jcolombo1/gart-scripting/README.md

 # GArt Engine, what is it?

-GArt Grails plugin provides a mechanism that allows the generation of artefacts based on "templates" and "extensions" that are lots of code commonly used as procedure portions within lists, edit forms, reports, graphics, and many other possible UI cases.
+GArt Grails plugin provides a mechanism that allows the generation of artefacts based on "Artifacts templates" and "Extensions templates".
+Gart obey the directives given by the developer right through a file named "Design Directives", which specializes each implemention instance of Extensions (similar to the concept of development by components).

-It is also based on a directives file, which specializes implementing parties in each procedure.
-"Procedure" is the complete specification of a set of logically related artefacts that are generated jointly (html, js, css, etc.).
+Artifact generation is procedures oriented.
+"Procedures" are a specification into "directives" of a set of logically related artefacts (at least one) that are generated jointly (html, js, css, etc.).

-As with the scripts 'generate-xxx', this script generates artefacts at development time.
-But not only generate but also reflects the particular design that the developer has specified in the directives file.
-Thus, you can modify the directives and rebuild the procedure, iteratively.

-The specificities that are part of the directives are as fine grain as are prescribed in the "extensions" and "artefacts".
+GArt script generates artefacts at development time similar to scripts 'generate-xxx'.
+But one of the important differences with respect to the scaffolding, is that you can modify the "directives" and rebuild procedures as needed, iteratively.
+The specificities that are part of the directives are as fine grain as are prescribed in the Extensions & Artefacts templates used.

-So that, for example, you could draw a list where each column shall choose it up, and also, chaining their content according to their parent selector (eg books by an author).
-If you think you need another column, add it in the directives file and rebuilds the procedure.
-You do not need to edit the artifact for that, just add the directive.
+Now if you ask this question:

-Now you might ask: But if I modify a artifact to improve visual appearance (web-design), and then go back to generating the procedure, I lose it done?
++ *If I modify an artefact to improve visual appearance (web-design), and then go back to generating its procedure, I lose it done ?*

-No problem, GArt contemplates that in a very simple way for the developer, which gives an iterative cycle and scalable for generating artefacts.
+  No problem with that, is allowed to provides an iterative cycle and scalable for generating artifacts.

 ![](https://raw.github.com/jcolombo1/gart-scripting/master/GArt-scheme.jpg)

 # GArt is for collaborative work

 The idea of this framework was designed so that the developer community can contribute and add Artefacts & Extension Templates.
-Here is the engine, but we need those ...

-It seeks a scheme similar to what happens with the "Grails plugins" to expand the possibilities for developers.
-We intend that you and other build plugins with Artefacts & Extension collaboratives with GArt.
+So, people can create extensions for hundreds of purposes, as with the framework for Grails plugins, sharing with the community.
+In our case, are standards Grails plugins and also made for use with GArt (GArt' compliance).

+Below you will read the guidelines for building Artefacts & Extension plugins.

-We want you to get involved in this project !
+We want you to get involved in this project :-) and welcome all feedback and opinions.

-Later you will see the guidelines for building plugins with Artefacts & Extension.

 # GArt Engine parts